joe-m-shaw/pansolid-cnv/README.md

 ### vignettes

-The vignettes folder contains Quarto markdown documents (.qmd) for validation (DOC prefix) and incident investigation (INC prefex) analyses.
+The vignettes folder contains Quarto markdown documents (.qmd) for validation and incident analyses.

 ## File Naming

 Scripts are named with prefixes for the part of the project they refer to:

-- "erbb2_val": ERBB2 validation - DOC6260
+- erbb2_val: ERBB2 validation - DOC6260
-- "amp_val": amplifications validation - DOC6283
+- amp_val: amplifications validation - DOC6283
-- "del_val": deletions and LOH validation - DOC6567
+- del_val: deletions and LOH validation - DOC6567
-- "live_service": scripts for monitoring the live clinical service
+- live_service: scripts for monitoring the live clinical service

-##
+Markdown documents are named with prefixes used on QPulse:

+- DOC: document
+- INC: incident